 Why Is Watching Porn So Addictive?

 Neurologically and behaviourally, porn addiction shares many similarities with other forms of addiction, such as alcohol addiction, drug abuse, and gambling addiction.
 All of these involve changes in the brain’s reward system, increased dopamine release, and the development of compulsive behaviours despite negative consequences.
+Internet pornography, as a supernormal stimulus, can hijack the brain’s reward system and make cessation particularly difficult.

 Signs and Symptoms of Porn Addiction

 People who are addicted to porn may experience withdrawal symptoms—both physical and psychological—when they try to stop.
+Strong urges or cravings to view porn are a key symptom of addiction and can make quitting especially difficult.

 You Watch More Than You Planned To